-Harvest any fruit or veg which the wind might blow away e.g. Almost ripe apples, tomatoes
+Depending on the time of year, harvest any fruit or veg which the wind might blow away e.g. Almost ripe apples, tomatoes

-Make sure all drains and gutters are clear to prevent flooding which could contaminate the food you are growing or cause roots to rot.
+Make sure all drains and gutters are clear, to prevent flooding which could contaminate the food you are growing or cause roots to rot.

 Check trees for weak branches that might come down in a storm and remove ahead of time if possible.
 Trim any that are close to your polytunnel or greenhouse if you have one.